 IRS Form W-9 is officially titled the "Request for Taxpayer Identification Number and Certification."
-It records the tax ID numbers for workers who are not employees and it records the certification of the person completing the form attesting that:
+It records the tax ID numbers for workers who are not employees and it records the statement of the person completing the form swearing that:

 - The taxpayer is not subject to backup withholding.
 Backup withholding is required withholding by employers for individuals who have not included a valid taxpayer identification number on Form W-9.
 Backup withholding is implemented at the rate of 24 percent as of 2018.

 - The individual is a U.S. citizen or "other U.S. person."

 - Any FATCA (Foreign Account Tax Compliance Act) codes on the form are correct.
 FATCA reports are required of U.S. citizens to report foreign financial assets held outside the U.S.